loomio/loomio/docs/en/using_the_loomio_api/README.md

   # Discussion reader basics
-  "discussion_reader_id":     "The id of the reader for this discussion and the logged in user (integer, can be null)", "discussion_reader_volume": "The volume of the discussion to the current user (string, can be null)", "participating":            "Whether the current user is participating in the discussion (boolean, can be null)",
+  "discussion_reader_id":     "The id of the reader for this discussion and the logged in user (integer, can be null)", "discussion_reader_volume": "The volume of the discussion to the current user (string, can be null)"

   # Discussion reader counts